clojusc/mesomatic/README.md

 - Set values (`Protos.Value.Set`) yield sets.
 - Some types containing a single repeated field are unrolled as a seq of their content, such as `Protos.Value.Ranges`.

+## Changelog

+### 1.0.1-r0

+- Target mesos 1.0.1
+- Support for GPU resources

+This release was built with help from:

+- @oubiwan
+- @munk
+- @mforsyth
+- @dgrnbg
+- @alexandergunnarson